ashinshanly/musicsync/README.md

 1. **Creating a Room**
    - Click "Create Room" on the home page
    - Enter a room name and your username
-   - Optionally set a password for private rooms
+   - Optionally set a password for private rooms (Todo)

 2. **Joining a Room**
-   - Browse available rooms on the home page
+   - Browse available live rooms on the home page
    - Click "Join" on any room
-   - Enter the password if required
+   - Enter the password if required (Todo)

 3. **Sharing Audio**
    - In a room, click "Share Audio"